 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On October 19 we remember the Prophet Joel, who lived in the southern kingdom of Judah.
+The Prophet Joel lived in the southern kingdom of Judah.

 We know little about this prophet, except that he was the son of Pethuel, as the first verse of his book tells us.
 Scholars are even divided on the time in which he lived and wrote, though it was sometime during the 8th to 6th centuries BC.

-Joel begins his prophecy by describing something that actually occurred—an invasion by hordes of locusts which overran the land.
+Joel begins his prophecy by describing something that actually occurred, an invasion by hordes of locusts overrunning the land.
 He writes: "What the cutting locust left, the swarming locust has eaten, and what the hopping locust left, the destroying locust has eaten" (1:4).